Skip to content

 2. Find the original payment in the Payments section.

-4. Select Return as the type.
+4. Choose Return as the type.

-5. Choose Full or Partial amount.
+5. Choose Full Amount or Partial Amount.

 Online refunds processed through Campflow cannot be edited or deleted since the money has already been returned.